Our Foundation was created in 1995 by Joan VanDuzer, with a gift of $150,000.

 ‘Harbinger’ means change, things to come.
 For us, we are hopeful that this will be positive change.

-Her family has been involved in philanthropy since her grandfather, The Hon.
+Joan’s family has been involved in philanthropy since her grandfather, The Hon.
 Ray Lawson, created ‘The Lawson Foundation’ in 1955.
 On the death of her father Col. Tom Lawson in 1991, she became president of this foundation.
-At that time it was about $28 million, now it is about $130 million and is one of the bigger foundations in Canada.
+This time as president primed her for establishing her own foundation 4 years later.

 The Harbinger Foundation is a family foundation, with Joan and her three children meeting regularly to develop policy and to agree upon recommended grants.
 Advisors, particularly Tides Canada, Andrea Derbecker (Métis), and recently Catherine Carpenko, help us make informed and sound decisions.